matrixfox/SubtlePatterns/README.md

 ===============

-All the patterns from subtlepatterns - including the famous Photoshop .pat file
+All the patterns from subtlepatterns - including the famous Photoshop .pat file http://matrixfox.github.io/SubtlePatterns/

-If you need Base64 versions of the patterns you can use this generator: http://matrixfox.github.io/SubtlePatterns/

 Subtle Patterns is created and curated by Atle Mo.
 The original author of the patterns are credited on subtlepatterns.com